sam7r/dotfiles/README.md

 |                          | `k` = expand height, `j` = shrink height |
 | Resize mode exit         | `Escape` or `Enter`                      |
 | Reload config            | `Alt + Shift + c`                        |

-### Session Management

-WezTerm and LazyVim provide session management features that allow for easy resume of workspaces and terminal sessions after system or app restarts.

-**WezTerm**:

-- Workspaces are named and can be created dynamically
-- Automatic session saving every 5 minutes
-- Full workspace state restoration including:
-  - Pane layouts and positioning
-  - Working directories
-  - Command history
-  - Tab organization
-- **Save Session**: `Leader + S` - Manually save current workspace state (uses workspace name)
-- **Load Session**: `Leader + T` - Fuzzy search and restore saved sessions
-- **Delete Session**: `Leader + D` - Remove saved sessions
-- Sessions are organized by workspace names for easy identification

-When creating a new workspace (`Leader + Q`), existing saved state for that name is automatically restored.
-This means, combined with LazyVim's session management, users can maintain their coding environment across reboots by either remembering the workspace name or using the fuzzy search from saved sessions and using that as the workspace name.

 ### WezTerm Terminal